 Neurohumoral responses occur during heart failure.
 These include activation of sympathetic nerves and the renin-angiotensin system, and increased release of antidiuretic hormone (vasopressin) and atrial natriuretic peptide.
 The net effect of these neurohumoral responses is to produce arterial vasoconstriction (to help maintain arterial pressure), venous constriction (to increase venous pressure), and increased blood volume to increase ventricular filling.
-In general, these neurohumoral responses can be viewed as compensatory mechanisms, but they can also aggravate heart failure by increasing ventricular afterload (which depresses stroke volume) and increasing preload to the point where pulmonary or systemic congestion and edema occur.
-Therefore, it is important to understand the pathophysiology of heart failure because it serves as the rationale for therapeutic intervention.
+Neurohumoral activation is an important compensatory response, but it can also aggravate heart failure by increasing ventricular afterload (which depresses stroke volume) and increasing preload to the point where pulmonary or systemic congestion and edema occur.
+Therefore, it is essential to understand the pathophysiology of heart failure because it serves as the rationale for therapeutic intervention.

 Some drug treatments for heart failure involve attenuating the neurohumoral changes.
 For example, certain beta-blockers have been shown to provide significant long-term benefit, quite likely because they block the effects of excessive sympathetic activation on the heart.
 Angiotensin-converting enzyme inhibitors, angiotensin receptor blockers, and aldosterone receptor antagonists are commonly used to treat heart failure by inhibiting the actions of the renin-angiotensin-aldosterone system.

-In order to compensate for reduced cardiac output during heart failure, feedback mechanisms within the body try to maintain normal arterial pressure by constricting arterial resistance vessels through activation of the sympathetic adrenergic nervous system, thereby increasing systemic vascular resistance.
+To compensate for reduced cardiac output during heart failure, feedback mechanisms within the body try to maintain normal arterial pressure.
+This occurs by constricting arterial resistance vessels (increasing systemic vascular resistance) through activation of the sympathetic adrenergic nervous system, thereby increasing systemic vascular resistance.
 Veins are also constricted to elevate venous pressure.
 Arterial baroreceptors are important components of this feedback system, especially in acute heart failure.
-Humoral activation, particularly the renin-angiotensin system and antidiuretic hormone (vasopressin) also contribute to systemic vasoconstriction.
+Activation of the renin-angiotensin system and antidiuretic hormone (vasopressin) also contribute to systemic vasoconstriction.

-Heightened sympathetic activity, and increased circulating angiotensin II and increased vasopressin contribute to an increase in systemic vascular resistance.
-Drugs that block some of these mechanisms, such angiotensin-converting enzyme inhibitors, angiotensin receptor blockers, improve ventricular stroke volume by reducing afterload on the ventricle.
+Drugs that block some of these neurohumoral mechanisms, such angiotensin-converting enzyme inhibitors, angiotensin receptor blockers, improve ventricular stroke volume by reducing afterload on the ventricle.
 Vasodilator drugs such as hydralazine and sodium nitroprusside are also used to reduce afterload on the ventricle and thereby enhance cardiac output.

 In heart failure, there is a compensatory increase in blood volume that serves to increase ventricular preload and thereby enhance stroke volume by the Frank-Starling mechanism.
-Blood volume is augmented by a number of factors.
+Blood volume is augmented by several factors.
 Reduced renal perfusion results in decreased urine output and retention of fluid.
-Furthermore, a combination of reduced renal perfusion and sympathetic activation of the kidneys stimulates the release of renin, thereby activating the renin-angiotensin system.
-This, in turn, enhances aldosterone secretion.
+Furthermore, a combination of reduced renal perfusion and sympathetic activation of the kidneys stimulates the release of renin, thereby activating the renin-angiotensin system and enhancing aldosterone secretion.
 There is also an increase in circulating arginine vasopressin (antidiuretic hormone) that contributes to renal retention of water.
-The final outcome of humoral activation is an increase in renal reabsorption of sodium and water.
-The resultant increase in blood volume helps to maintain cardiac output; however, the increased volume can be deleterious because it raises venous pressures, which can lead to pulmonary and systemic edema.
-When edema occurs in the lungs, this can result in exertional dyspnea (shortness of breath during exertion).
-Therefore, most patients in heart failure are treated with diuretic drugs to reduce blood volume and venous pressures in order to reduce edema.
+The result of humoral activation is an increase in renal reabsorption of sodium and water, which increases blood volume to help maintain cardiac output; however, the increased volume can be deleterious because it raises venous pressures, which can lead to pulmonary and systemic edema.
+Pulmonary edema causes exertional dyspnea (shortness of breath during exertion).
+Therefore, most patients in heart failure are treated with diuretic drugs to reduce blood volume and venous pressures to reduce edema.